katzenpost/katzenpost/drafts/zcash_send.rst

 2. System Overview
 ==================

+The Zcash sending wallet MUST be in posession of the cryptographic and connection information which gives us the capability to send and receive messages on the mix network.
+The Katzenpost architecture [KATZMIXNET]_ describes the PKI as providing a complete network view to clients.
+[KATZMIXPKI]_ This network consensus document is used by clients to learn about the mixes and services on the network.
+[KAETZCHEN]_

+Providers are mixes in the network that provide additional services.
+In the Loopix and Katzenpost architecture Providers form the perimeter of the network and therefore route all incoming connections from clients if they pass the access control check using cryptographic authentication.
+[KATZMIXWIRE]_  [KATZMIXE2E]_ Providers are also the destination of each route and queue messages until a client retrieves it.

+In contrast, this crypto currency submission protocol does not have any need to queue messages.
+Authenticating clients at the network perimeter is a policy decision and is therefore out of scope here.

-The Zcash sender composes a transaction and passes it's serialized blob form into the protocol.
+The Zcash sender composes a transaction and passes it's serialized blob form into the protocol library.
 A Sphinx packet is created and is sent over the mixnet link layer [KATZMIXWIRE]_ to the entry point, the client's Provider.
-This Sphinx packet is routed through the network and the Provider is the first to remove a layer of Sphinx encryption to find out what the next hop is.
-Once the packet arrives at it's destination Provider, the Zcash transaction Kaetzchen service receives the transaction submission request.
+This Sphinx packet is routed through the network and the Provider is the first to remove a layer of Sphinx encryption.
+Once the packet arrives at it's destination Provider, the Zcash transaction submission service receives the transaction submission request.

 ::